 - Credit card: A credit card is required to hold the car and it will be swiped when you rent the car but no charges will be incurred as long the car is returned as per required.
 In most instances, you are allowed to pay in debit or credit for the car rental charges.

 - Insurance: Generally, when we mention about car insurance, it typically refers to the motor insurance which all cars should have.
 This is paid by the car rental companies as the cars belong to them.
 The additional fee that you are paying extra for when renting a car is called the ‘Collision Damage Waiver’.
 Often, we pay for this without fully understanding what this waiver truly covers.
 This waiver means that if anything happens to your car, the cost of damage will be waived off.
 Sounds great, isn’t it?
 However, sometimes, it comes with a catch.
 The car rental companies may tell you that there is a deductible of an amount, such as $1000.
 What does this mean?
 This means that you will have to pay up till the first $1000, and the company will cover any cost of damage above $1000.
 However, if the cost of damage is below $1000, you will be liable to pay for the entire cost of damage.
 You will be required to pay $1000 upfront if your car suffers any damage and the car rental company will refund whatever is not used up for the repair.
 There are car rental companies which offer ‘Collision Damage Waiver’ with no deductible at all.
 This means that if anything happens to the car, you will not be required to pay a single cent (please read the terms and conditions for the exclusions some companies may have).What should you do when you encounter a car accident?
-Regardless of whether it is minor such as a dislodged car bumper or a major one such as a collision with another car, you will have to call the emergency contact number given by the car rental company when you rent the call AND call the police.
+According to the more info here provided by attorneys, regardless of whether it is minor such as a dislodged car bumper or a major one such as a collision with another car, you will have to call the emergency contact number given by the car rental company when you rent the call AND call the police.
 You may feel that the damage to the car is very minor and a police report is unnecessary.
 However, a failure to report to the police may cause the motor insurance of the car to be voided and the car rental company could charge you the full cost of damage to the car.
 When you call the police, judging by the situation, the police may or may not take action.
-If the damage is minor, such as below $1000, the police will tell you to go to Collision Reporting Centre to report the accident.
+If the damage is minor, such as below $1000, the police will tell you to go to Collision Reporting Centre to report the accident and must approach for attorneys help for truck accident cases to solve it quicker.
 It does not open 24/7 so do check the hours of operation.
 Most importantly, please take a lot of photographs of the car, the damaged and the non-damaged parts, so as to prevent the car rental companies from ‘mishandling’ the car and charging you even more for damages that aren’t even caused by you.
 It is fairly common for the car rental companies to overcharge for the cost of damage so you must ensure that you have the evidence to protect yourself.
 If you bought travel insurance and it comes with a car rental damage clause, you can claim part of the amount that you paid to the car rental company.
 It will not affect your motor insurance premium in the future.
-You should contact your personal insurance agent after the accident has occurred so he/she will be able to guide you to a smooth claim.
+Apart from lawyers at The Solomon Law Group, you should contact your personal insurance agent after the accident has occurred so he/she will be able to guide you to a smooth claim.
 Do collect as many documents as possible as well as your return air ticket to prove that you are indeed travelling.
 The Damage waiver fee (insurance) comes up to around 20 CAD a day.

 - Services: Car rental companies like Enterprise and Discount offer free pick up, send off services when you book the car rental with them.